-The value of a gift card is simple and straightforward, both from an accounting standpoint and for your employees to understand — here is a $50 gift card, you’re subject to, say, 20% tax on the value, so your net award is $40.
+The value of a gift card is simpler and more straightforward, both from an accounting standpoint and for your employees to understand.
+For example, for a $50 gift card, you’re subject to, say, 20% tax on the value, so your net award is $40.
 With points, the lack of transparency around the actual reward value, and the amount of tax it’s subject to, can leave employees feeling confused and misled.

 “Taxable awards are a pain for our accounting department.”

 This is often the case when gifts are given to employees by managers on an ad-hoc basis, sometimes referred to as a ‘manager’s hidden spend’.
 Without a formalized system to document or track these expenses, this situation can turn rewards into liabilities, as your company could be vulnerable to an audit.
 You can make both your managers’ and your accounting department’s lives easier by centralizing your recognition program within a single system that provides transparent reporting.

-Financial transparency into all forms of cash and near-cash awards and gifts is in your company’s and your employees’ best interest.
+Financial transparency relating to all forms of cash and near-cash awards and gifts is in your company’s and your employees’ best interest.
 Rolling recognition awards into payroll reporting makes the process simple and straightforward for everyone, making them part of your overall taxable benefits program — which also means they’re pensionable and insurable in Canada.

 Taxes should never be an excuse to withhold praise and recognition from your team.
-The fact that awards are taxable adds a layer of complexity but with the right tools, that complexity is easily managed.
+The fact that awards are taxable adds a layer of complexity, but with the right tools that complexity is easily managed.
 And the benefits of offering recognition — on your team’s morale and on your company’s culture — far outweigh the effort involved in administering and reporting the taxes.